Wanzi-z/Unlock-ZLT-X28/README.md

 |------------|----------------|
 | ZLT X28    | 1.5.13         |

+## 🚨 Serious warning
+**If your modem version is different and you use this method, the modem panel will break.**

 ---
 ## Overview
 The ZLT X28 modem is based on a customized snapshot of [OpenWrt](https://www.google.com/search?q=OpenWrt).
 Unlocking this modem is straightforward but requires access to another modem (any brand or model) with an active internet connection.